KasarLabs/shima-hackaton/README.md

 - Automated provider selection based on performance
 - Secure handling of user API keys
 - Payments handling for users and RPC providers

+## Goal

+Shima's goal is to decentralize the usage of blockchain RPCs by allowing anyone to become an RPC provider and get paid for their service.
+This approach aims to distribute the responsibility of maintaining and providing RPC services across a larger network of individuals, thereby improving the overall stability and accessibility of the blockchain infrastructure.
+By incentivizing users to become providers, Shima aims to create a more robust and resilient system for accessing blockchain data and services.